tschoffelen/tschoffelen/content/introduction-to-qti.md

 <picture><source srcset="https://mirri.link/TKZls2nnX" media="(prefers-color-scheme: dark)"><img src="https://mirri.link/0KV_Ifo1b" alt="Drawing" /></picture>

-These content packages are ZIP file, which contains XML files describing the test and questions, and any other resources required for those questions (images, videos, style sheets).
+These content packages are ZIP files which contains XML files describing the test and questions, and any other resources required for those questions (images, videos, style sheets).

 There's also always a file called `imsmanifest.xml`.
 This file acts as an [index card](https://www.1edtech.org/standards/content-packaging), telling the system reading the file what resources are in the zip file, what types they have, and where they are located.